Enta da Stage: Singles

 Enta da Stage featured four singles and music videos, including their debut "Who Got da Props?".
 In mid-1993, the "How Many MC's..." single was released; it became popular in the underground rap circuit, but was not able to find success with mainstream audiences, barely breaking into the Top 50 on the Hot Rap Singles chart.
 The third single from the album was a remix of "I Got Cha Opin", which utilized a smooth jazz sample, courtesy of Barry White's "Playing Your Game Baby".
-The remix featured a new chorus and all-new verses to go along with the new production.
 The single became the group's second Billboard Hot 100 hit in 1994, peaking at number 93.

 The last single, "Buck Em Down", was released in mid-1994, with the music video featuring the remixed version.
-Both original and remixed versions featured sampled portions from Donald Byrd's "Wind Parade" and similar lyrics, with the remix featuring a different vocal delivery and edited lyrics.

 The album spawned additional remixes.
-Along with "Buck Em Down" and "I Got Cha Opin", the tracks "Ack like U Want It", "Son Get Wrec", "Shit Iz Real", "How Many MC's..." and "U da Man" all featured remixes, which were later included on Black Moon's Diggin' in dah Vaults compilation.
+Along with "I Got Cha Opin" and "Buck Em Down", the tracks "Ack like U Want It", "Son Get Wrec", "Shit Iz Real", "How Many MC's..." and "U da Man" all featured remixes, which were later included on Black Moon's Diggin' in dah Vaults compilation.